Best Medical Alert Systems for Seniors With Dementia

 Our Hands-on Experience:Dementia-Friendly Features

-Medical Guardian’s agents were always helpful and friendly, whether or not I was testing for an emergency or simply reaching out with a question.
+Medical Guardian’s agents were always helpful and friendly, whether I was testing for an emergency or simply reaching out with a question.
 The speaker was also quite loud, and I had no trouble hearing the person on the other end of the line.

-» Dive Deeper: 2024 Medical Guardian review
+» Dive Deeper: 2024 Medical Guardian Review

 Battery Life

-For comparison, Bay Alarm Medical’s SOS Mobile system lasts up to six days.
-Still, 36 hours is sufficient with daily charging.
-The downside is that it took around three hours for my MGMini Lite to fully charge.
+For comparison, Bay Alarm Medical’s SOS Micro lasts up to three days, while MobileHelp’s units last for around one day.
+The one downside is that it took around three hours for my MGMini Lite to fully charge.

 Pricing

 At $44.95 per month, the MGMini Lite is one of Medical Guardian’s more expensive systems, and there’s also an equipment fee of $149.95.
 Still, I think it provides excellent value for those living with dementia.
-Plus, these prices are on par with similar mobile plans from carriers like Aloe Care Health.
+Plus, these prices are on par with similar mobile plans from carriers such as Aloe Care Health.
 Medical Guardian offers other GPS systems that are great for those with dementia, including MGMini, a mobile system worn around the neck, and MGMove, a smartwatch system.
 They both cost $39.95 per month plus equipment fees.

-» Pricing Info: Medical Guardian prices and deals
+» Pricing Info: Medical Guardian Prices and Deals

 To help prevent fall-related injuries, I’d recommend adding fall detection for $10 per month.
-Studies show that those with dementia are at a much higher risk of falling, so this feature is essential, in my opinion.1 In the event of a fall, the system will automatically detect it and call for help, even if the user is unable to press their help button.
+Studies show that those with dementia are at a much higher risk of falling, so this feature is essential, in my opinion.1 In the event of a fall, the system will automatically detect it and call for help, even if the user is unable to press the help button.

 -